swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 If you believe someone is violating the Code of Conduct we ask that you report it to The Carpentry Policy subcommittee by emailing [policy@carpentries.org](mailto:policy@carpentries.org) or C. MacDonnell at [confidential@carpentries.org](mailto:confidential@carpentries.org).

-**All reports will be kept confidential.** In some cases we may determine that a public statement will need to be made.
+**All reports will be kept confidential.** <br> In some cases we may determine that a public statement will need to be made.
 If that's the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.

 If the violation occurred at an in-person event, please contact the event host and/or coordinator so that they can take any appropriate immediate response, as well as contacting the subcommittee.
 You can also contact The Carpentries Executive Director Tracy Teal by telephone at 1-530-341-3230.

-**If you believe anyone is in physical danger, please notify appropriate law enforcement first.** If you are unsure which law enforcement agency is appropriate, please include this in your report and we will attempt to notify them.
+**If you believe anyone is in physical danger, please notify appropriate law enforcement first.** <br> If you are unsure which law enforcement agency is appropriate, please include this in your report and we will attempt to notify them.

 Reports can be filed anonymously with minimal details.
 If you don’t feel you can provide details, we would still like to be aware that an incident occurred.
 Our ability to act is impacted by the amount of information you can provide however, so, if you can, please include in your report: